php-fig/fig-standards/proposed/http-client/http-client-meta.md

 ### Exception Model

-The domain exceptions `NetworkException` and `RequestException` define a contract very similar to each other.
+The domain exceptions `NetworkExceptionInterface` and `RequestExceptionInterface` define a contract very similar to each other.
 The chosen approach is to not let them extend each other because inheritance does not make sense in the domain model.
-A `RequestException` is simply not a `NetworkException`.
+A `RequestExceptionInterface` is simply not a `NetworkExceptionInterface`.

 Allowing exceptions to extend a `RequestAwareException` and/or `ResponseAwareException` interface has been discussed but that is a convenience shortcut that one should not take.
 One should rather catch the specific exceptions and handle them accordingly.

 One could be more granular when defining exceptions.
-For example, `TimeOutException` and `HostNotFoundException` could be subtypes of `NetworkException`.
+For example, `TimeOutException` and `HostNotFoundException` could be subtypes of `NetworkExceptionInterface`.
 The chosen approach is not to define such subtypes because the exception handling in a consuming library would in most cases not be different between those exceptions.

 #### Throwing exceptions for 4xx and 5xx responses